Q# 17-05: Comparative Effectiveness and Safety of Biosimilars and Legacy Drugs

-CAN-AIM has recently been awarded DSEN funds to study this important issue.
+CAN-AIM was awarded DSEN funds to study this important issue.
 The request for these data came from the Pharmaceutical Policy Division in the Office of Pharmaceutical Management at Health Canada’s Strategic Policy Branch

-The primary aim is to compare, in biologic-naive patients initiating biosimilar drugs versus their originator drugs:
+To compare, in biologic-naive patients who are new users of biosimilar drugs versus their equivalent legacy drugs:

-4. Frequency of and time to treatment d/c due to ineffectiveness
+- Frequency of and time to discontinuation of treatment due to ineffectiveness

 For more details, we invite you to read our protocol: CAN-AIM Biosimilar Protocol